Home > InterContinental Bora Bora Le Moana Resort Review

 - Roulotte Matira – quaint setting with a few tables for burgers, crêpes, fish, and steaks.
 Mostly for takeaway, with fairly random opening hours.
 Opposite the hotel entrance.

-- Market or Grocery: On the other side of the road from the hotel entrance a small shop sells basic supplies.
+- On the other side of the road from the hotel entrance is a small shop sells basic supplies.